Packaging ESP-IDF Components

 idf.py create-component test_cmp

-After running the command, your component's local file tree will look like this:
+After running the command, the local file structure of your component will look like this:

 .